-While millennials are still regarded by many as the most powerful age group, Generation Z has started moving into the consumer spotlight and mind you, they have their own set of preferences which significantly influence consumption patterns.
-We’ve prepared these powerful Generation Z statistics to help you craft your marketing strategy for this demographic group whose importance is currently on the rise.
+While Millennials are still regarded as the most powerful age group by many, Generation Z has started moving into the consumer spotlight and mind you, they have their own set of preferences which significantly influence consumption patterns.
+We’ve prepared these powerful Generation Z statistics to help you craft your marketing strategy for this distinctive demographic bunch whose importance is currently on the rise.
 Read on to learn more about the interests, shopping habits, and behavior of the generation that has grown up with digital technology.

 Generation Z Statistics (Editor’s Choice)

-- 85% of all Generation Z individuals learn about new products from social media.
+- 97% of all Generation Z individuals learn about new products from social media.
+(Forbes, Ypulse)

 3. Nearly all Generation Z individuals worldwide own a smartphone.

 As many as 98% of all Generation Zers worldwide own a smartphone, the GlobalWebIndex report confirms.
 Generation Z technology and social interest data reveals that 96% of this age group living in North America have phones.
 Gen Z statistics meanwhile show that only 52% consider them the most important device, while in the Middle East and Africa where 99% of Gen Zers own smartphones, 79% say it’s their #1 device to access the internet.